Images of the New World

 This lesson will enable students to interact with written and visual accounts of this critical formative period at the end of the 16th century, when the English view of the New World was being formulated, with consequences that we are still seeing today.

-Understand the importance of Thomas Harriot's Report on the subsequent development of English colonial plans for Virginia.
+Evaluate the importance of Thomas Harriot's Report on the subsequent development of English colonial plans for Virginia.

-See the connection between Harriot's text and the images that John White and Theodor de Bry created.
+Analyze the connection between Harriot's text and the images that John White and Theodor de Bry created.

-See how John Smith's written and cartographic descriptions of Virginia shape the colony's development.
+Evaluate how John Smith's written and cartographic descriptions of Virginia shape the colony's development.